 The Foundation can make grants only for charitable purposes and only to organizations which have been issued a registered charity number by the Canada Revenue Agency or to Guaranteed Donees under the Income Tax Act of Canada.
 We typically provide support to test new or innovative initiatives that address challenges either in a manner that has never been done before (i.e., a new idea), builds upon existing approaches in an original way (i.e., a new method), or deals with chronically under-served populations.
 Reviewing our latest Activity Report is a good way to learn about the types of projects we support and is an excellent way to determine if your proposed project fits within the general scope of our interests.

 The Counselling Foundation of Canada uses an online portal to process funding requests.
-Seeking funds from the Foundation starts with a submitting a Letter of Intent (LOI).
-This document outlines, in brief, the nature of your project, the amount requested and duration of the grant request.
+Our grant process beings with a submitting a short Letter of Intent (LOI).
 If Foundation staff sees alignment between your project and the Foundation’s goals, you may be invited to submit a formal Grant Application.
-Staff will provide specific deadlines for Grant Application submissions at that time and are happy to provide feedback.
-Even if you meet the Grant Application submission deadlines, Foundation staff may need to delay presentation of your project to the Board as a result of various factors including the number of applications pending, the funding available, and the completeness of your application.
 Please see the Granting Process diagram at the bottom of this page as it outlines the typical granting timeline and the funding process milestones.

 Once a grant applicant has been notified that the Foundation’s Board of Directors has awarded them funding, a Foundation representative will be in touch to finalize the details of the grant.
 These details include the payment schedule, reporting expectations & timetables, and knowledge dissemination benchmarks that align with the grant recipient organization’s timing and project milestones.
 This information will be documented in a Grant Letter of Agreement signed by representatives from both the grant recipient organization and the Foundation.
 This process is typically completed within 30 days of notification of a successful grant application.